JaimeCrz/J.Code/README.md

 I'm open to help and collaborate in an open-source project as you might have seen some of my projects are aimed towards making life easier for those having disadvantages.

 The project I'm most proud of it's Helping Hand! go and check it out at my portfolio!
-Our team formed part of the European (Corona Virus)[https://euvsvirus.org/] hackathon to help people that weren't available to perform a daily task, like shopping in the times of the Corona Pandemic.
+Our team formed part of the European [COVID-19](https://euvsvirus.org/) hackathon to help people that weren't available to perform a daily task, like shopping in the times of the Corona Pandemic.